walterhiggins/WMPJS/book-outline.md

 ...saving ourselves some typing.
 There may be times when this isn't suitable.
 If the *cow* variable is used inside the module then it makes sense to declare it and assign to the exports variable.
 If not then it's simpler to just assign the value directly to the exports variable rather than creating an extra variable which won't be used for any other purpose.

 ### More on comments
 Before we move on to the next chapter, I want to talk more about Comments.
-In the very first Javascript file we created, we started with a single line:
+In the very first JavaScript file we created, we started with a single line:

     // TO DO : Add some code later